WISEArchive

 Browse our extensive archive to learn more about this rich history or search for specific occupations as you choose.
 For our latest activities look at our News page.

-Our project at the RAF Air Defence Radar Museum at Neatishead is almost complete.
+Our project at the RAF Air Defence Radar Museum at Neatishead is complete.
 The museum has the country’s only original cold war operations room.
 We have recorded the stories of people who worked there during the cold war and after, many of whom currently volunteer at the museum.
-See the News page.
+See the News and Projects pages

-WISEArchive is collaborating with the Norwich museums on their ‘Norwich Works Collecting Day’, which is an invitation to share your experiences of Norwich industry with curators and librarians.
-The information we collect will enrich our understanding of this important part of Norwich’s history and will be shared with audiences to bring this history alive.
-The event takes place on Friday 22nd March, 1-5pm, at Norfolk and Norwich Millennium Library, The Forum.
-Staff from Norfolk Museums and Norfolk Library service will be present to collect information about objects and pictures.
-Members of WISEArchive will be there to record your memories of work at Edwards & Holmes; Boulton & Paul and Mackintosh-Caley.
-Drop-in and bookable slots available on the day.
-For more information please visit our News page.
+WISEArchive is collaborating with the Norwich museums on their ‘Norwich Works Collecting Day’, inviting people to share their experiences of Norwich industry with curators and librarians.
+The information we collected will enrich our understanding of this important part of Norwich’s history and will be shared with audiences to bring this history alive.
+The event took place on Friday 22nd March at the Norwich Millennium Library, The Forum.
+Members of WISEArchive were there to record memories of work at Edwards & Holmes; Boulton & Paul and Mackintosh-Caley.
+For more information, please visit our News page.

 WISEArchive’s book based on the Water, Mills & Marshes stories is available now.
 See Projects and News.